daaronr/micro-giving-pub/osborne_notes_britt/osborne_discuss_britt.md

 (\@Britt: does the above problem make sense for you?)

 Britt: Partly...
-I am still not getting the second part of the statment.
+I am still not getting the second part of the statement.
 I will do some research and watch some videos online tomorrow to aid my understanding.

 \